ctgreybeard/Arduino/libraries/Breathe-1.0.0/README.md

 # Breathe

+## A simple "I'm still alive" indicator

+Add the FastLED (https://github.com/FastLED/FastLED.git) and this Breathe library to the Arduino app then include it in your code.

+A sample app is shown below ...

+    #include "breathe.h"

+    Breathe b = Breathe();

+    void setup() {
+      Serial.begin(57600);
+      Serial.println("Hello, world!");
+    }

+    void loop() {
+      b.breathe(millis());
+    }

+## Discussion

 I wanted to make something that would let me see that the sketch was actually running and hadn't crashed.
-I wanted something that could be easily added and wouldn't take up too much time in the main loop.
+I also wanted something that could be easily added and wouldn't take up too much time in the main loop.
 This is the result.

 I use the FastLED library because:

-1. I will probably be using it any way
+1. I will probably be using it anyway
 1. It has a fast pulse width routine that produces a sinosoidal waveform.
 Breathing is, after all, sinosoidal.

+Having said that I actually went with the "quad" waveform as it's slightly more obvious that it's breathing.
+YMMV and you are free to experiment.
+I have left the different codes in for most of the available waveforms.

-This is a very simple routine; at every loop cycle it bumps the counter and consults with the waveform generators.
+This is a very simple routine; at every loop cycle it checks the time, we only do the computation once every millisecond.
+Then the high/low pulse is calculated and sent to the LED if it has changed from the last.

 `beatsin8(CPM, DIM, BRT)` returns a uint8_t that varies sinosidally between the DIM and BRT parameters with a cycle time of (in this case) `CPM` per minute.